 Although each political party held the Presidency for roughly equal periods of time through the 19th and early 20th centuries, their power-sharing was not peaceful.
 Instead, Colombia suffered 8 major civil conflicts and more than 50 uprisings between independence and the mid-1950s, mostly between supporters of the Conservative and Liberal parties.
-A particularly traumatic period was the conflict known as The War of a Thousand Days from 1899-1903 resulting in about 100,000 Colombian deaths strategic location on narrow piece of between the Pacific and Atlantic oceans.
-Taking advantage of Colombia's instability during the war in 1903, the US acquired the rights to finish a canal between the 2 oceans through Panama begun by a French company decades earlier.
+A particularly traumatic period was the conflict known as The War of a Thousand Days from 1899-1903 resulting in about 100,000 Colombian deaths.

+The Loss of Panama: The US had been interested in the region since the 1850s, primarily because of Panama's strategic location on narrow piece οf between the Pacific Atlantic oceans Taking advantage of Colombia's instability during the war in 1903, the US acquired the rights to finish а canal hetween the oceans through Panama begun by a French company decades earlier.
 The US then supported Panama in its efforts to attain independence from Colombia.
 Furious, Colombia severed diplomatic ties with both countries, recognizing Panama's independence only in 1921 after a treaty with the US was ratified.
 The agreement included a \$25 million payment from the US to Colombia for its loss of territory.